2 Fast 2 Furious review, 2 Fast 2 Furious DVD review

 Category: Action/Adventure

-Racing into theaters faster than the next bad sequel, "2 Fast 2 Furious" brings in an almost completely fresh cast along with director John Singleton for a film that isn't as bad as you'd think, even without the presence of breakout star Vin Diesel.
+Racing into theaters even faster than most sequels based on runaway hits, "2 Fast 2 Furious" welcomes an almost entirely new cast (not to mention a new director in John Singleton) for a film that actually isn't as bad as you might expect, even without the presence of breakout star Vin Diesel.

 ~Jason Zingale